lwambisrat/N-Puzzle-Game/README.md

 ## Google Colab demo to Test the functionality

 You can test and visually confirm the solver using the interactive Colab notebook hosted on your Google Drive.
-The notebook provides a clickable grid UI (ipywidgets) so you can move tiles with the mouse and verify behavior visually.
+The notebook provides a clickable grid UI (ipywidgets).

 Open the Colab test here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/17Lkjzn3T9rwCbEeLngqkUtWSJZA1ZPk4)